Part 1: How it Works

 Try this thought experiment.

-Have your friend order you a sandwhich.
+Have your friend order you a sandwich.

 Pull out your wallet and take a picture of a 10 dollar bill with your phone.